emissary-ingress/emissary/user-guide/consul-service-discovery.md

                 memory: 100Mi
     ```

+    Note: If reading this on GitHub, use version 1.6 for QOTM.

     ```
     kubectl apply -f qotm.yaml
     ```

-    This will register the qotm pod with Consul with the name `{QOTM_POD_NAME}-consul` and the IP address of the qotm pod.
+    This will register the QOTM pod with Consul with the name `{QOTM_POD_NAME}-consul` and the IP address of the QOTM pod.

-2. Verify the QOTM pod has been registered with Consul.

-   You can verify the qotm pod is registered correctly by accessing the Consul UI.
+6. Verify the QOTM pod has been registered with Consul.
+You can verify the QOTM pod is registered correctly by accessing the Consul UI.

    ```shell
    kubectl port-forward service/consul-ui 8500:80